 New for 2017 – Art Auction

 In an effort to raise more money for the art program at Duniway, this year we are offering a silent art auction to Home Tour attendees.
 The artwork has been generously donated by several local artists and will be on display at each of the homes on the tour.
 Here is a sneak peak.
-Bidding starts soon – and ends December 1st @ 9pm.
-Check back for more information on bidding.
+Bidding is live now – and ends December 1st @ 9pm.

 Jeni Lee has worked as a professional artist for over 15 years, creating emotive abstract landscapes and mixed media paintings.

 With nature’s environment as the foundation of her work, she has lived and traveled in the some of the most diverse landscapes of the West.
 From a childhood spent in the coastal California countryside, to Idaho’s river valleys, to finding her home among the forests of the Northwest and attending artist residencies in New Mexico, Kauai, Oregon’s high desert and at the Vermont Studio Center.